algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 **Note:**
 - The initial assumption of the maximum number of lines provides a starting point for memory allocation.
-- Dynamic resizing after reading the file ensures efficient memory utilization based on the actual number of lines.
+- Dynamic resizing after reading the file ensures efficient memory utilisation based on the actual number of lines.
 - The program will read the file line by line and will check either if it's a carriage return or a line feed and remove it.
 Then, the program will remove the comments by checking if a ";" is present in the line and if it is, it will remove everything after it.
 Finally, this new file will be stored in a 2D array and will be used for the next step.